zyndagj/reproducible_python/docs/05-pytest.rst

 This may seem like plenty of tests for just a few simple functions, but you want at least one test per function, and this is a minimum.
 Ideally, you would want multiple tests per function to handle all kinds of edge cases.
-For instance, even after our testing ``summary.summary`` still has the opportunity to fail and throw an error when given ``-N`` is less than 1.
+For instance, even after writing all of these tests, ``summary.summary`` still has the opportunity to fail and throw an error when given ``-N`` is less than 1.
 An error like this may be confusing to the user, and a human readable error statement should be returned before exiting.
 A test can even be written to test for the exit code.